Click pictures to supersize.

 Here is a picture of the ignition lock on my Explorer:

 Thing is, the printed instructions don't mention the PUSH position on the lock.
 It's upside down in the picture above.
-In order to get the key to the Handlebar lock position, you must PUSH the key in while turning it past the PUSH symbol.
+In order to get the key to the Handlebar lock position, you must turn the handlebars all the way left and then PUSH the key in while turning it past the PUSH symbol.
 I suspect this is designed to keep you from accidentally locking the handlebars if you switch the key from PowerOn to Power Off and go all the way to the lock position as you remove the key.
-I, and many others, never give a key a glance when we switch off and remove the key....
+I, and many others, never give a key a glance when we switch off and remove the key.

 I found this wire/connector hanging out in the breeze.
 I had to remove one bolt to get the wire/connector tucked back behind a cover.
 When I had the battery out, I looked in the cavity below to see if any other potential problem wire/connectors were hangin' around, but everything looked ok.